RezaAshena/XamarinMobileApp/README.md

-# Writing a README samples
-Cross platform Mobile App with Xamarin
+# Cross platform Mobile App with Xamarin

 Works On Andoied and IOS.